 Shepard’s offers a full range of editorial treatments—positive treatment as well as negative treatment like Overruled and Distinguished.
 And the service will highlight the relevant areas in which you need to investigate, helping you jumpstart your legal research.

 And, to ensure the highest accuracy possible, the team at Shepard’s works hand-in-hand with courts to identify, clarify and correct substantive factual and legal errors in cases.
 Cases are received electronically from courts every 15 minutes and new information is added to Shepard’s every 15 minutes.
 On average, Shepard’s analysis for new cases is available online within 48 – 72 hours.
+Learn more about Shepard's Citations Service directly from the experts.

 Legal citations are an essential component of any legal argument, so it’s imperative that lawyers use some criteria for vetting the citations in their work.